AWegnerGitHub/awegnergithub.github.io-content/2023_01_08_chatgpt_breaking_hackerrank_interviews.md

 problem resolved immediately.

 This is exactly the type of thing that I'd expect an engineer to need to do with the AI assistant (or more junior engineer).
-Hiring processes must adapt to the existance of AI assistants.
+Hiring processes must adapt to the existence of AI assistants.
 Evaluate your candidates and their ability to do more than simply write code.

  [1]: https://openai.com/blog/chatgpt/